Hard Money Lenders California: Fast Funding for Real Estate

 What is a hard money lender?

-Hard money lenders use the after-repair value (ARV) — the projected value of a property after renovations — to determine the loan amount.
+These lenders are popular among real estate investors, including those flipping houses and purchasing rental properties, who need quick funding and flexible terms.
+These companies use the after-repair value (ARV) or the projected value of a property after renovations to determine the loan amount.
 They typically lend a percentage of the ARV to make sure the investment is profitable and secure.

-Interest rates on hard money loans are higher, often between 8% and 15%, with shorter repayment terms ranging from 6 to 24 months.
+Interest rates on hard money loans are higher, often between 8% and 15%, with shorter repayment terms ranging from six to 24 months.
 Additional costs can include origination fees, closing costs, and points.
 If a borrower defaults, the lender can seize the property to recoup their investment.

 How does a hard money loan work?